fiskaltrust/middleware-launcher/README.md

 ### Automatic Migration using the Migration Script

-On Windows we provide a `migration.cmd` script that can be used to migrate the Launcher 1.3.x to the Launcher 2.0.
+On Windows we provide a `migrate.cmd` script that can be used to migrate the Launcher 1.3 to the Launcher 2.0.

-This script will migrate an existing service installation of the Launcher 1.3.x to the Launcher 2.0.
+This script will migrate an existing service installation of the Launcher 1.3 to the Launcher 2.0.

 To run this script unzip the downloaded Launcher 2.0 files into the folder containing the old Launcher 1.3.